nikouu/mGBA-lua-socket-loadtest/README.md

 |                  80 |                      63.31 |                   19 |            1,043 |         100% |
 |                 160 |                      63.67 |                 17.5 |              126 |         100% |

+Note: It seems running straight to 160 RPS does give errors, but after a short warmup period, it's fine.
+Which seems on par with load test things.

 So with everything in release mode, it's easy to send more than one request per frame to mGBA (GB and GBA run at 60fps).
 After 80 requests per second, the single threaded client doing the load test can't keep up with sending that many request per second.
 This is probably a great state to be in where requests can be handled faster than the framerate and thus inputs of the emulated hardware.
 While this project is simply reflecting values back, even with heavier calls, it _probably_ is enough performance.

 Looking back at my goal from Version 4: